It wasn’t like Dr. Stevens to spend $4.38 for coffee.

 “I love red licorice!” he exclaimed, pulling out his wallet.
 “What exactly is ludus?
 Can I get arrested for it?”

 “Ludus is the Greeks’ playful form of love.
-It’s a crush.
-The starting point for young lovers,” she said.
+It’s a crush—the starting point for all lovers,” she explained.

-“That is the perfect cup of coffee for cuffing season,” he thought, calculating how cozy it would be to cuddle up with her.
+“That is the perfect cup of coffee for cuffing season,” he said, calculating how cozy it would be to cuddle up with her.

-With that, Dr. Stevens paid $8.76 for two Red Licorice Ludus Lattes, and even tossed the extra $1.24 in the tip jar on the way out of the coffee shop with the humanities professor.
+And with that, Dr. Stevens cheerfully paid $8.76 for two Red Licorice Ludus Lattes, and even tossed the extra $1.24 into the tip jar on the way out.